ehan03/UFC-Predict/README.md

 - [FightOdds.io](https://fightodds.io/upcoming-mma-events/ufc) - Betting odds

 ---
-*This project is actively in development and a huge WIP.
+*This project is actively in development and thus a huge WIP.
 As such, the README will be updated accordingly.*